sartak/keyboard/README.md

 I use the [Canary layout](https://github.com/Apsu/Canary) on a homemade [Ferris Sweep](https://github.com/davidphilipbarr/Sweep) with Kailh chocs.
-I use the lightest switches I can find, currently pinks (20±10gf).
+I use the lightest switches I can find, currently pinks (linear 20±10gf).
 I do a lot of programming in vim.
 For gaming, I… use other devices. :)

 I use chords heavily to type entire words (see below!), inspired by steno.
 For example, combo'ing `c+n+d` together types the word `consider`, along with a trailing space.
 Chording a word also makes the following punctuation smarter.
 For example typing a `.` will delete the chord's trailing space, add the period then a new trailing space, and turn on sticky shift for the next letter.
 Typing `,` is similar but doesn't enable the sticky shift.
 I achieve this with a "sentence" layer that most chords enable and most other characters disable.